-The computational grid for the clean SKF 1.1 aerofoil section comprises 31,662 cells, 47,717 cell-edges and 16,096 vertices, with 342 cell-edges on the aerofoil surface.
-Boundary-layer transition is fixed at 0.05 and 0.4 chord lengths downstream of the leading edge on the upper and lower surfaces respectively for the computations.
+Figure 1 shows the inner region of the computational grid for the clean SKF 1.1 aerofoil section, comprising 31,662 cells, 47,717 cell-edges and 16,096 vertices, with 342 cell-edges on the aerofoil surface.
+Boundary-layer transition is fixed at 0.05 and 0.4 chord downstream of the leading edge on the upper and lower surfaces respectively for the computations.
 Two experimental cases are considered, Runs 16 and 20, and an incidence angle correction of -1.5° has been applied to the nominal experimental values.
-Figure 6 indicates a good level of agreement between predictions and experiment for

-Run 16 which is a fully-subsonic flow condition, C_p^ being the critical pressure coefficient for sonic flow at the free-stream Mach number.
-The predictions for the transonic flow conditions of Run 20 are again in good agreement with experiment, Figure 7, apart from the appearance of a weak shock wave on the upper surface.
+Figure 2 indicates a good level of agreement between predictions and experiment for Run 16 which is a fully-subsonic flow condition, C_p^ being the critical pressure coefficient for sonic flow at the free-stream Mach number.
+The predictions for the transonic flow conditions of Run 20 are again in good agreement with experiment, Figure 3, apart from the appearance of a weak shock wave on the upper surface.
 This discrepancy is attributed to uncertainty in the applied corrections for wind-tunnel wall interference.
-The Mach number contours in Figures 6 and 7 show the development of the supersonic flow region (high speeds being indicated by yellow and the sonic line is coloured black) and the thickening of the upper-surface boundary layer (low speed being indicated by dark blue) as the incidence angle is increased between the two Runs.
+The Mach number contours in Figures 2 and 3 show the development of the supersonic flow region (high speeds being indicated by yellow) and the thickening of the upper-surface boundary layer (low speed being indicated by dark blue) as the incidence angle is increased between the two Runs.